brianwarner/facade/README.md

 This could happen when you're doing the initial clone and building of data for large repos (like the kernel) or if you have a cron job running facade-worker.py too frequently.
 If for some reason facade-worker.py fails and exits early, you will need to run reset-status.py before it will run again.
-You may also want to decrease the frequency of your cron job.

 Facade is designed to be run frequently as a cron job.
 This helps ensure that when you add or change something, it analyzes it quickly.
-You will set the interval between analysis runs, and it will skip any repos which have been recently analyzed.
+You will set the interval between repo updates, and it will skip any repos which have been recently updated.
 This is to respect the owners of the repos you're analyzing.
 The most frequent option is to run every 4 hours, though 24 hours is recommended.